makcalif/autogen/README.md

 ## Notes
 - The analyst agent requires at least 26 days of data for full indicator calculation.
-- All LLM responses are parsed as strict JSON for reliability.
+- All LLM responses are parsed as strict JSON for reliability. test update

 ## License
 MIT